-Filter/ circulation pump off 1.
-2. Verify filter/circulation pump is programmed to run 8 hours a day (page 42).
+Filter/ circulation pump off

+- 1. Verify filter/circulation pump is programmed to run 8 hours a day (page 42). - 2.
 Hot tub water is warmer than 95°F (35°C) and two degrees warmer than the set temperature.
 The "Summer Logic" safety feature has activated.

-PROBLEM PR OCEDURE Poor jet action 1.
-2. 3.
-4. 5.
-Make certain the jets pump is turned on.
-Check position of massage selectors.
-Open air control for selected jet system.
-Check for adequate water level.
-Check for dirty filter (pages 56-58).
-Water is too hot 1.
-2. Reduce thermostat setting (page 19).
+PROBLEM PROCEDURE

+Poor jet action

+- 1. Make certain the jets pump is turned on.

+- 2. Check position of massage selectors.

+- 3. Open air control for selected jet system.

+- Check for adequate water level.

+- 5. Check for dirty filter (pages 56-58).

+Water is too hot

+- 1. Reduce thermostat setting (page 17). - 2.
 Switch hot tub to "Economy" mode to turn heater on only during programmed filter cycles (page 47).

-No heat 1.
-2. 3.
-9
+No heat

+- 1. Check thermostat setting.

+- 2. Keep the cover in place while heating.

+- 3. If "heater on" indicator is lit but no temperature rise is experienced after a reasonable period of time, contact your Sundance Spas dealer or qualified service technician.